-Whether you call them a keyring, a keychain, a key cover or a key holder, they’re all a must for the modern day man.
-Technology has come so far in recent decades, yet one thing that remains the same is the humble key.
-For your home, your office, your car, the beach house, your letter box and your parents house, keys, and a lot of them are unavoidable, even in this day and age.
+Whether you call it a keyring, a keychain, a key cover or a key holder, they’re all a must for the modern-day man.
+Technology has come so far in recent decades, yet one ancient relic that remains very much needed is the humble key.
+You need keys for everything from your home or office to your car, and maybe even a beach house.
+They open your letterbox and you’ve likely got a spare one to your parents’ house.

-Sounds daunting doesn’t it?
-There is so much riding on this small device, but fear not, we have found the best keyring brands for you to protect your life’s greatest possessions in.
+Sounds daunting, doesn’t it?
+There is so much riding on this small piece of equipment, but fear not, we have found the best keyring brands for you to protect your life’s greatest possessions.

 Bellroy describes their products as 'Considered carry goods to enhance your everyday'.
 This perfectly describes their 'key covers' that neatly and elegantly allow you to carry anywhere from 1 - 8 keys.
 Their minimalistic design folds up your keys in a small leather pouch with a magnet to keep them tidy.

 More famous for their chairs, Vitra employed Hella Jongerius to design a key ring.
 The final product depicts the windows of the Vitra House in Rhein, Germany.
 Created from premium leather and featuring the design elements of an architectural icon, this keychain is definitely one to consider.